 Related studies were done in the Lake Tahoe basin, but there is a general lack of such studies elsewhere in the Sierra Nevada.
 The existing environmental assessments for developments involving sewage facilities within these Parks contain little to no substantive information regarding environmental impacts of either secondary or tertiary facilities.
-There has been some intermittent water quality monitoring downstream the Giant Forest sprayfield since December 1982.
+There has been some intermittent water quality monitoring downstream the Giant Forest sprayfield since December 1982 and at the Clover Creek sprayfield since the fall of 1982.